jack-mcmahon/Tiny-Search-Engine/crawler/README.md

 Febraury 7th 2022

-Key Assumption: Any passed directory paths must start with ../
+Crawler creates a directory folder of webpages when given a single seed URL.
+It crawls through the seed URL, visiting adjacent pages with a specified depth of up to 10.

 Use and detailed explanation exist crawler.c

-testing.sh is a bash testing script for some test cases of crawler